-Our last counterfactuals highlight the trade-offs a policy maker may consider when balancing equity and efficiency.
-First, a zoning reform bundling the removal of KIP in the center and a relaxation of height restrictions can preserve gains to the high-skilled while minimizing losses to the low-skilled, as it allows more high-skilled to access the center while displacing fewer low-skilled.
-Second, redistributing 5% of the formal land surplus from formalization to the low-skilled will result in both groups gaining.
+Additionally, we provide counterfactuals highlighting the equity/efficiency tradeoffs associated with slum upgrading.
+For example, we consider a zoning reform bundling the removal of KIP in the center and a relaxation of height restrictions, which preserves the gains to the high-skilled while minimizing displacement of low-skilled.
+We also show that redistributing 5% of the formal land surplus from formalization to the low-skilled will result in both groups gaining.

 Beyond Indonesia, our findings deliver lessons for policy makers considering whether and where to implement slum upgrading and, more broadly, how to accommodate urban growth.
 Our welfare analysis suggests that spatial misallocation is largely associated with KIP areas that are central.
 A sizable share of the KIP program area is outside the center and we find limited gains from removing KIP in those areas.
-Additionally, urban transformation has major distributional implications as the poor are often displaced without compensation.
-Our results highlight important equity and efficiency trade-offs associated with slum upgrading.
+This suggests that slum upgrading may offer an attractive cost-benefit balance in cities at earlier stages of development, similar to the middle and peripheral areas on Jakarta, where the opportunity costs of staying informal are low.
+Additionally, we highlight that urban transformation has major distributional implications as the poor are often displaced without compensation.

 Our paper is related to several lines of research.
-In recent work on urban development under weak property rights, Henderson et al. (2020) and Gechter and Tsivanidis (2023) highlight misallocation and opportunity costs of land use in the context of slums in Kenya and India, respectively.
+In recent work on urban development under weak property rights, Henderson et al. (2020) and Gechter and Tsivanidis (2023) highlight misal-location and opportunity costs of land use in the context of slums in Kenya and India, respectively.
 We leverage the wide geographic scope of the KIP program and rich policy variation to characterize where the gains from removing KIP are the largest and how to mitigate losses for the poor.

 Second, we relate to the literature on shelter provision and slum policy in developing countries.
 Michaels et al. (2021) find positive long-term impacts of a "sites and services" program in Tanzania, which provided public goods on vacant land.
-They also present descriptive evidence on upgraded slums, finding negligible or negative impacts.
-We contribute policy lessons on slum upgrading, which is highly relevant for many cities with limited vacant land and resources to provide shelter at scale.3
+They also present descriptive evidence on upgraded slums, finding negligible or negative impacts.3 Relative to other policy approaches, slum upgrading can be suitable for cities with limited vacant land and resources to provide shelter at scale.
+We contribute policy lessons using one of the world's largest slum upgrading programs.